For The Public

 These facts help differentiate how our specialists are different from trainers and others that call themselves “behaviorists”.
 The investment spent by having an appointment with a veterinary behaviorist often outweighs the time and money spent seeking help from other people.

-All standards and procedures of ACVB are approved by the American Board of Veterinary Specialists (ABVS) which is an organization within the American Veterinary Medical Association (AVMA).
+All standards and procedures of ACVB are approved by the American Board of Veterinary Specialties (ABVS) which is an organization within the American Veterinary Medical Association (AVMA).
 Professional conduct standards are set by both the AVMA and the ABVS, as are requirements for training programs.
 Specialists in veterinary behavioral medicine are also held accountable to local and state laws of veterinary practice.

 If you are looking for a trainer to help you train your dog to in basic obedience, etc., please click here for How to select a trainer – A guide for owners

 Please click here for AVMA’s Guidelines for Responsible Pet Ownership

 For more information, please feel free to contact us.